Skip to main content

 Checklist (What is the Form Sponsor Declaration checklist?)

-#- Access the latest Sponsor Declaration Form and accompanying instructions directly from the official Ditjen Imigrasi website.
+• Access the latest Sponsor Declaration form and accompanying instructions by visiting the official Ditjen Imigrasi website.

-- Review the Sponsor Declaration instructions for sponsor and household requirements
+• Review the instructions for the Sponsor Declaration to ensure you meet the sponsor and household criteria.

 Fees